Isola Madre

-The island is occupied by a number of buildings and architectural structures and is especially well known for its gardens.
+The island is occupied by a number of buildings and architectural structures and is known for its gardens.

 In the past it was known as Isola di San Vittore and later as Isola Maggiore.

 History

 The available historical sources indicate that in the middle of the ninth century the island had a church, a cemetery (whose existence is recalled by the current garden’s so-called scala dei morti, or “Staircase of the Dead”).
 It is known for certain that olives were cultivated here; the produce may have been employed for sacred purposes.
+In 1014, Emperor Henry II granted the island to the nuns of the monastery of San Felice of Pavia.

 In 1501 Lancillotto Borromeo, one of the five children of Giovanni III Borromeo and Cleofe Pio di Carpi, introduced the cultivation of citrus fruit to the island, the plants being brought from Liguria, along with a gardener (or hortolano) to tend them.
 Lancillotto began the construction of the family residence on the island, which in the 1580s was extended in the Renaissance style by Renato I Borromeo.